nerun/legend-srd/src/en/5_Equipment.md

 ### Armour Types

-**Soft Leather** : Armour made from cured hides – the simplest form of armour usually found amongst primitive cultures but also worn in more cultivated styles where protection is important but not necessarily an essential.
+**Soft Leather:** Armour made from cured hides – the simplest form of armour usually found amongst primitive cultures but also worn in more cultivated styles where protection is important but not necessarily an essential.

-**Hard Leather** : Strengthened hides and cured leather used for shields and body armour.
+**Hard Leather:** Strengthened hides and cured leather used for shields and body armour.
 Hard leather is the consistency of shoe leather: hard wearing yet flexible.

 **Linen Cuirass:** Similar to a heavy leather cuirass but the armour is crafted from multiple layers of quilted linen.
 The thick, stiff fabric provides decent protection at a fraction of the weight of other materials  **Ringmail** : Bronze or iron rings sewn onto a leather backing.
 Heavier than leather but affords much better protection.

-**Scalemail** : Similar to Ringmail but the rings are replaced with scales of metal that overlap, like the scales of a fish or serpent.
+**Scalemail:** Similar to Ringmail but the rings are replaced with scales of metal that overlap, like the scales of a fish or serpent.

-**Chainmail** : Woven metal links which, whilst heavy, are flexible and more durable than armour relying on a leather base.
+**Chainmail:** Woven metal links which, whilst heavy, are flexible and more durable than armour relying on a leather base.

-**Plate** : Made of moulded individual metal plates, this armour provides excellent protection but is encumbering and comes with a heavy price tag.
+**Plate:** Made of moulded individual metal plates, this armour provides excellent protection but is encumbering and comes with a heavy price tag.

 ##### Armour Types and Costs